 Do not use in animals with disorders of white blood cells, such as neutropenia and lymphopenia.

 Do not use in animals with platelet disorders and coagulopathies (particularly thrombocytopenia).

-Do not use in pregnant or lactating females.
-Please refer to section 3.7.
 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.